Erik98146/LaunchControl/README.md

 # LaunchControl
-A small and simple AMOLED control panel plus a web control for Jayco Terrain and Entegra Launch adventure vans with Lithionics/Victron components.
+A small and simple AMOLED control panel plus a web control panel for Jayco Terrain and Entegra Launch adventure vans with Lithionics/Victron components.

 ## Features
 - Web control panel